WordPress/wordpress-playground/packages/docs/site/docs/blueprints/01-index.md

 import BlueprintExample from '@site/src/components/Blueprints/BlueprintExample.mdx';

 :::tip
-Check the [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) to explore a variety of ways you can use WordPress Playground to launch a WordPress site with any plugin or theme.
+Check the [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) to explore real-world code examples of using WordPress Playground to launch a WordPress site with a variety of initial setups.
 :::

 # Getting started with Blueprints